 The drug is used as a first-line treatment for women with polycystic ovary syndrome (PCOS), a condition where they ovulate irregularly or don’t ovulate at all, and most other ovulatory disorders, says Clifford Librach, director of the Create Fertility Centre in Toronto and president-elect of the Canadian Fertility and Andrology Society.
 It can also be used to treat unexplained infertility.

 Letrozole is typically taken once a day for five days.
 When you take the drug, it stops androgens in your body from converting into estrogen.
 When estrogen is blocked, the pituitary gland gets a message that it needs to produce follicle-stimulating hormone (FSH), which stimulates the ovary to produce an egg.
 Some women on letrozole actually release more than one egg because they produce more FSH while on letrozole than a woman produces when ovulating naturally.
-What are the long-term effects of fertility drugs?

 Typically, Librach says patients who ovulate begin a course of letrozole on day three or four of their cycles and then ovulate about four to seven days after taking the last of five pills.
 Librach advises patients to have sex about one to three days before they ovulate.